javaee/hk2/src/site/markdown/dynamic-resolver-example.md

 ```

 In the BoeingDynamicResolver above notice that we have placed the @Boeing qualifier on the resolver and
-neglect to specify the dynamic resolver type parameter.
-By placing a @Boeing qualifier on the resolver and
+neglect to specify the type parameter.
+By placing a @Boeing qualifier on the resolver and omitting the
-using omitting the type parameter we are telling the system the resolver can satisfy the injection
+type parameter we are telling the system the resolver can satisfy the injection of any type qualified with
-of any type qualified with @Boeing.
-Of course, with the flexibility of being able to handle any type comes
+@Boeing.
+Of course, with the flexibility of being able to handle any type comes the responsibility of
-the responsibility of ensuring the object returned by the resolver can be injected safely into the injection point.
+ensuring the object returned by the resolver can be injected safely into the injection point.

 Note that dynamic qualified injection resolution does not limited you to a single qualifier.
 You can use
 multiple qualifiers on injection points and as long as these qualifiers are placed on your DynamicResolver
-implementation resolution will be satisfied by your dynamic resolver.
+implementation injection resolution will be satisfied by your dynamic resolver.

 Also note that placing qualifiers on DynamicResolver implementations is for hinting purpose only.
 Qualifiers
-on injection points on the other hand might be something you are interested and therefore are accessible from
+on injection points on the other hand might be something you are interested and are therefore are accessible
-the DynamicInjectee parameter.
+from the DynamicInjectee parameter.

 ### Dynamic Qualified Type Injection